OneSciencePlace (OSP) is available today as a managed deployment. An open-source distribution for institutional self-hosting is planned.

 Compute and storage

-Compute and storage resources can be provided by your institution or requested from the OSP team.
+Compute and storage resources can be provided by your institution or requested as part of the deployment.
 Resources may be on-premises, cloud-based, or a combination of both.

 Supported compute environments include Slurm-based HPC clusters and standalone Linux hosts.
-OSP can integrate your existing HPC clusters, cloud instances, or ACCESS/NAIRR allocations.
-If you need compute or storage provisioned as part of your deployment, we can discuss options.
+OSP can integrate your existing HPC clusters, cloud instances, or ACCESS and NAIRR allocations.
+OSP integrates with these systems entirely in user space — no privileged access on the connected systems is required.

 Storage can be POSIX file systems or S3-compatible object storage, on-premises or in the cloud.

 An open-source distribution for institutional self-hosting is planned.
-When available, it will enable institutions to deploy and operate OSP on their own infrastructure.
-Managed deployment is the current production model.
+When available, it will enable institutions to deploy and operate OneSciencePlace on their own infrastructure.
+Managed deployment is the current delivery model.